ARaveala/ft_transendence_dev_docu/Project_overview.md

 frameworks.
 However, this requirement can be overridden by the Framework module.

+- If your backend or framework uses a database, you must follow the constraints of the Database module.

 modules
  You will be able to choose the modules you want among a large list, but each module and mandatory element contains technical constraints you cannot bypass.
 So you can select the topics you like, but not technologies you like.